delthas/keepalive/README.md

 # keepalive

-A small and lightweight library to set the keepalive idle time and interval on a `Socket`, in a cross-platform manner.
+A small and lightweight library to set the keepalive idle time and interval on a `Socket`, in a cross-platform manner (works on Windows, Linux, Android, ...).

 This feature has been added to Linux and Mac OS in [Java 11](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.net/jdk/net/ExtendedSocketOptions.html), but not in previous Java versions or to Windows.